-Following the structure of the July 15 and November 7 proposed rules, which describe the "export control reform initiative framework" for transferring certain USML items to the CCL, this proposed rule describes BIS's proposal for how another group of itemssubmersible vessels, oceanographic equipment and related articles that are controlled by USML Category VI or Category XX-would be controlled on the CCL.
-The changes described in this proposed rule and related amendments proposed by the State Department to Categories VI and XX of the USML are based on a review of these USML Categories by the Defense Department, which worked with the Departments of State and Commerce in preparing the proposed amendments.
-The review was focused on identifying the types of articles that are now controlled by USML Category VI or Category XX that are either: (i) Inherently military and otherwise warrant control on the USML or (ii) if they are a type common to civil applications, possess parameters or characteristics that provide a critical military or intelligence advantage to the United States, and are almost exclusively available from the United States.
+Following the structure of the July 15 and November 7 proposed rules, which describe the "export control reform initiative framework" for controlling on the CCL articles that the President determines no longer warrant control on the USML, this proposed rule describes BIS's proposal for how another group of items-various surface vessels of war and related articles that are controlled by USML Category VI-would be controlled on the CCL.
+The changes described in this proposed rule and the State Department's proposed amendment to Category VI of the USML are based on a review of Category VI by the Defense Department, which worked with the Departments of State and Commerce in preparing the proposed amendments.
+The review was focused on identifying the types of articles that are now controlled by USML Category VI that are either: (i) Inherently military and otherwise warrant control on the USML, or (ii) if they are a type common to civil applications, possess parameters or characteristics that provide a critical military or intelligence advantage to the United States, and are almost exclusively available from the United States.
 If an article satisfies either or both of those criteria, the article would remain on the USML.
-If an article does not satisfy either criterion, but is nonetheless a type of article that is, as a result of differences in form and fit, "specially designed" for military applications, then it is identified in one of the new ECCNs in this proposed rule.
+If an article did not satisfy either criterion, but is nonetheless a type of article that is, as a result of differences in form and fit, "specially designed" for military applications, then it is identified in one of the new ECCNs in this proposed rule.
 Finally, if an article does not satisfy either of the two criteria and is not found to be "specially designed" for military applications, the article is not affected by this rule because such items already are not on the USML.

 The licensing policies and other EARspecific controls for such items that are also described in this proposed rule would enhance our national security by: (i) Allowing for greater interoperability with our NATO and other allies while maintaining and expanding robust controls that, in some instances, would include prohibitions on exports or reexports destined for other countries or intended for proscribed end-users and end-uses; (ii) enhancing our defense industrial base by, for example, reducing the current incentives for foreign companies to design out or avoid U.S.-origin ITAR-controlled content, particularly with respect to generic, unspecified parts and components; and (iii) permitting the U.S. Government to focus its resources on controlling, monitoring, investigating, analyzing, and, if need be, prohibiting exports and reexports of more significant items to destinations, end users, and end uses of greater concern than our NATO allies and other multi-regime partners.